Studio 1 Productions

 Video cards with DDR2 memory can be too slow for the Ray Traced 3D Render Engine.
 If you have a older video card with DDR2 memory, replace it, plain and simple.

-If you have a video card with DDR3 memory you will be fine with that.
+If you have a video card with DDR3 memory you will be fine with that, however you will get better performance with a video card with DDR5 memory.
+So you might consider replacing your video card.

 If you are buying a new video card, the newer video cards come with either DDR3 or DDR5 memory: